tmustafiz/vscode-mcp-wrappper/README.md

 - Ensure workspace settings are loaded correctly
 - Use "Show Agent Tools" command to verify tool availability

+### Input Validation Errors

+If you see errors like "Additional properties are not allowed ('input', 'tokenizationOptions', 'toolInvokationToken' were unexpected)", this is a known issue with VS Code's language model system passing additional metadata to tools.
+The extension automatically filters VS Code-specific properties while preserving the `toolInvokationToken` (which contains important MCP session information).
+If you continue to see issues:

+1. Check the console logs for detailed debugging information
+2. Restart the extension using the "MCP Wrapper: Reconnect" command
+3. Ensure your MCP server's JSON schema is properly configured
+4. Try calling the tool again - the issue is usually transient

+**Note**: The `toolInvokationToken` property is a valid MCP protocol property that contains session information and should not be filtered out.
+The extension preserves this property while filtering out only VS Code-specific metadata.

 ### Configuration Issues

 - Validate JSON syntax in settings